Key Goals of A BI Dashboard

-A business intelligence dashboard is a perfect tool which can be used to track your KPIs and metrics.
+A BI dashboard is a perfect tool which can be used to track your KPIs and metrics.
 Whether you are a small scale enterprise or a large organization, you probably have a lot of data to process and sift through.
 Reports are a great way to analyze your data.
 However, a well-built dashboard can simplify complex data analysis and help business users as well as executives.

 Business Intelligence (BI) is a process used to analyze and display your data in a meaningful way that allows you to take action.
 BI consists of applications, tools, and processes that allow you to take maximum advantage of your data processing.